wavemaker/docs/learn/app-development/ui-design/designing-app.md

 ---

-For developing an app in WaveMaker, you follow the three-layered architecture.
-- **Step-1: Drag-and-drop widgets and design the page.**
-- <span style="color: #D3D3D3;">Step-2: Create a backend service.</span>
-- <span style="color: #D3D3D3;">Step-3: Using variable, integrate the backend service with widget.</span>

 ## Introduction
----

 In the Design module, you will learn how to create pages, use widgets, and apply styles for developing an app.